Often yanked out as a weed, purslane is decidedly edible.

 How to grow beets

 Beets grow well in full sun or in shade gardens and they absolutely love raised beds.
 Beets can be sown directly into the ground as temperatures begin to cool.
-Seeds should be planted 1/2 inch deep and 12 to 18 inches apart.
-It is a good idea to mulch around the plants to help retain moisture.
+Seeds should be planted 1/2 inch deep and thinned to 12 inches apart.
+It is a good idea to top dress around the plants to help retain moisture and add important nutrients.
+Be sure to water regularly, allowing the top inch of soil to dry out between waterings.
 Once you discover how delicious fresh beets really are, you will probably want to start planting them in succession, for a ready supply.

 Beans, beans, the magical fruit.